MassyB/Wikiexporter/README.md

 > docker run -v /tmp:/tmp wikiexporter wikiexport
 ```

-To process data for a date range and save it in any directory and still use the cache (which by default uses `/tmp`)
+To process data for a datetime range and save it in any directory and still use the cache (which by default uses `/tmp`)

 ```
 > docker run -v /tmp:/tmp -v /tmp:/user/src/app/wikiexport/export_data \
 wikiexporter wikiexport --start-datetime=20201023T01:00:00  --end-datetime=20201023T03:00:00 --output=export_data
 ```

-To save data in S3 for a date range.
+To save data in S3 for a datetime range.
 If the volume is omitted the cache is empty every time because it's in the container (inside `/tmp` by default)

 ```
 > docker run -v /tmp:/tmp wikiexporter wikiexport --start-datetime=20201022T01:00:00  --end-datetime=20201022T02:00:00 \